As a Developer of MobilePay API's , you'll be working with credentials issued to you from MobilePay, as well as tokens.

 Please avoid hitting the rate limits in that will throttle the amount of requests to this endpoint that can be executed using the same token from the same IP.

-x-ibm-client-secret are generated after the application is created on the My apps page.
+x-ibm-client-secret are generated after the application is created on the My apps page on the Developer Portal.
 The

 x-ibm-client-secret can be found when clicking the app icon after the app is created.
 When making requests, the

-access_token are sent in a header of each request.
+access_token are sent as headers in each request.
 Note that both,

-x-ibm-client-secret are always sent, in every single request that is made towards the API.
+x-ibm-client-secret are always sent, in every single request made towards the API.